 Obviously with any custom built case, there will be handles, catches, hinge stays and other recessed hardware fitted at various positions on some, or all panels.
 Along with this hardware there will always be the case’s aluminium angle fitted to the outer edges and locating profile fitted between the lid and base (or body and door/s).
 These profiles occupy a set area on each panel and will need to be taken into account when planning image placement.
 More importantly, the hardware (handles, catches etc.) will often be placed on the panel which could obscure key parts of your image, such as logos and wording.
 These areas will again need to be taken into account when producing your artwork and images.

-The sample case rendered image on the right, roughly shows the areas (pink) which must be avoided when placing logos, text or even features of an image that would appear unusual if they were obscured by the case hardware or aluminium profiles.
+The sample flight case rendered, roughly shows the areas which must be avoided when placing logos, text or even features of an image that would appear unusual if they were obscured by the flight case hardware or aluminium profiles.
 The ‘safe’ printed area is shown in green.
 However, the overall image must extend under the outer edges of the angle profile, so as not to show an unprinted area.